 The Task Force recommends keeping the Retiree Health Care Trust Fund Board, which oversees the City's contribution to the health care premiums of its retirees and their survivors.
 While the Task Force considered consolidating the RHCTFB with the Retirement Board given their similar roles managing trust fund investments, it ultimately chose to keep them separate, absent a recommendation to combine them from San Francisco Employees' Retirement System (SFERS) staff.
-However, the Task Force recommends moving the RHCTFB to the Administrative Code to allow for greater flexibility in the future.
+However, the Task Force recommends adding a Charter provision that would allow the two bodies to merge by majority vote of both of their memberships to allow for greater flexibility in the future.